Parliament adjourned over Manipur violence; Oppn demands PM's statement, discussion; govt says ready to discuss | Politics

 Leader of Opposition Kharge said he has been demanding a discussion on the Manipur issue since morning but has not been allowed to despite giving notice in advance.

-''I have made my full efforts to attract your attention and given notice but unfortunately, I am not allowed to raise this (rule) 267.
-You know Manipur is burning, women are raped and paraded naked... and Prime Minister is keeping quiet.
-He is giving a statement outside'' he said.
+''I have made my full efforts to attract your attention and given notice but unfortunately, I am not allowed to raise this (rule) 267...,'' he said.

-Kharge also shared on Twitter his speech in RS, where he objected to Modi making a statement outside Parliament and was also heard saying that the ''Prime Minister has insulted Parliament''.

-''Manipur is burning.
-Women are raped, paraded naked and horrific violence is taking place.
-But the Prime Minister has kept quiet for so long.
-Today, after so much outrage, he gave a statement outside the Parliament.
+Several of Kharge's remarks made in the House regarding the video from Manipur and the prime minister were later expunged from Rajya Sabha records by Dhankhar.

 ''We want a detailed discussion on Manipur and Prime Minister Modi should make an elaborate statement on the same in the House.
 We also demand the immediate resignation of the Manipur Chief Minister and imposition of President's Rule,'' Kharge said on Twitter.